The Risks of a Drug Overdose

 In the case of an opioid drug, the opioid antagonist medication naloxone (Narcan) can be administered quickly to overturn an overdose.
 The World Health Organization (WHO) publishes that if you are able to get naloxone into a person’s system in time, you can completely overturn and reverse an opioid overdose.

 If you suspect a drug overdose, the best thing to do is call 911 and seek immediate medical help.
-Provide first responders with the following information so they can get the treatment right and have the best chance at reversing the effects of the drugs:

 - What substances were taken